-Baked spaghetti is either a glorious, cheese-laden masterpiece or a sad, dry casserole pretending to be pasta.
-This recipe?
-It’s the former, and I’ve got the carb-loaded childhood memories to prove it.
+Baked spaghetti is either a gooey, cheese-loaded masterpiece or a sad, dry casserole pretending to be pasta.
+This one is firmly in the first category—and I’ve got the carb-heavy Sunday dinner nostalgia to prove it.

-My grandma used to make a version of this for Sunday dinners, and let’s just say it was the only time my brothers and I stopped fighting long enough to eat.
-The secret?
-Layers of melty mozzarella, a sneaky ricotta surprise, and just enough garlic to keep vampires (and annoying siblings) at bay.
+My grandma made a version of this for family lunches, and it was basically the only time my brothers and I stopped fighting long enough to eat.

 Tucci Benucch-Style Baked Spaghetti